Expats planning to drive a car in Thailand should apply for a Thai driving license.

 After you complete these four tests, you can make an appointment to return to the DLT for your theory test.
 DLT staff will give you an appointment card.

-After you watch the lengthy video, you will be ushered into a room on the same floor and register for the theory test.
+After that, you will be ushered into a room on the same floor and register for the theory test.
 You have to scan your fingerprint with the main officer.
 Afterward, staff will take you to a computer, where you will have to scan your fingerprint again.
 Then you can begin the test.

 You have to answer at least 45 out of 50 questions right to pass, and they are all multiple choice.
 The tricky thing is, some questions weren’t translated into English as clearly as they should’ve been.
 And some questions seem to have more than one right answer.